 However, rest is an important part of training.
 Not resting enough or pushing too hard when exercising can lead to poor performance, injury, and health problems.

-To avoid overtraining, a person should try:
+To avoid overtraining, a person may try:

 People who want to improve their average mile time can do so by training.
 Adding endurance training, hill workouts, and high intensity interval training to an exercise program may help a person improve their average mile time.